smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ---
 layout: page
-title: Content Strategy for Startups and small businesses.
+title: Content Strategy for Startups and Small Businesses.
 The Essential Guide.
 classname: content-strategy-for-startups
 ---